 Since you threatened to ask God to take away your desires, perhaps I should add that celibacy, at least in the Christian tradition, should not be seen just as an alternative to leading a sexually-fulfilling life: it is an intentional calling.
 Celibacy can be embraced as a living sign of the future kingdom of God in which there is “neither marriage nor giving in marriage.”
 It might be a practical decision brought about by conditions of devoting oneself to work in places where being married with family would be difficult if not dangerous.
 It can be a personal lifestyle in which a person devotes him- or herself to looking after the needs of others.
 In other words, celibacy as an alternative to marriage should be undertaken for positive, not negative, reasons.

 While I have taken the view of a heterosexual person looking for a relationship, I am aware that the same concerns apply to gay persons who are concerned to find a soul-mate.
-This guy looks interesting.
-Do I dare ask him out?
-If one thing leads to another and a relationship is developing, will expectations get in the way of whatever is emerging that seems otherwise positive?
+Gay men are often very lonely.
+A gay man might think to himself: “this guy looks interesting.
+Do I dare ask him out?”
+Gay men can also be quite particular in their likes and dislikes.
 While I personally have no experience of same-sex relationships, I don’t see why my above comments on dating don’t apply here also.

 Dear writer: Since I know nothing about you, I hope you will find this blog article and that it will be helpful to you.
-Maybe it will also be helpful to other 20-somethings—straight or gay—who might read it.
+Maybe it will also be helpful to other 20-somethings—straight or gay—other incels who might read it.

-For 20- or 30-somethings who have known this person’s desperation and gotten through it, you’re welcome to write about your own experience in the comments section below.
+For 20- or 30-somethings who have known this person’s desperation and gotten through it, I invite you to write about your own experiences in the comments section below.

 Pastor Frank Senn